Guitar once played by Beatles' Lennon and Harrison up for auction

 LOS ANGELES An electric guitar played by John Lennon and George Harrison at the height of the Beatles' fame is expected to fetch between $200,000 and $300,000 at auction in May, Julien's Auctions said on Thursday.

-The VOX custom-built guitar, the centrepiece of a "Music Icons" auction, was played by the two late pop stars during the British band's "Magical Mystery Tour" period.
+The VOX custom-built guitar, the centerpiece of a "Music Icons" auction, was played by the two late pop stars during the British band's "Magical Mystery Tour" period.

 Harrison used it to practice the 1967 song "I Am the Walrus," while Lennon played the guitar the same year while recording a video session for "Hello, Goodbye."
 Both songs were included on the "Magical Mystery Tour" album.